cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ### Observability

-#### Grafana - Prometheus - Loki - Jagger

-Grafana is connected to the following datasources:
+Regarding the Observability Stack described in the following sections is relevant to point that CloudBees Prometheus Plugin is a Tier 1 plugin where as OpenTelemetry is Tier 3 (See [CloudBees plugin support policies](https://docs.cloudbees.com/docs/cloudbees-common/latest/plugin-support-policies)).

+#### Metrics

-- Prometheus to store Metrics from [Jenkins Metrics](https://plugins.jenkins.io/metrics/) and [Jenkins OpenTelemetry plugin](https://github.com/jenkinsci/opentelemetry-plugin/blob/main/docs/monitoring-metrics.md)
+Prometheus is used to store Metrics from [Jenkins Metrics](https://plugins.jenkins.io/metrics/) and [Jenkins OpenTelemetry plugin](https://github.com/jenkinsci/opentelemetry-plugin/blob/main/docs/monitoring-metrics.md).
-- Jagger to store Tracing from Jenkins Tracing via OpenTelemetry: [HTTP](https://github.com/jenkinsci/opentelemetry-plugin/blob/main/docs/http-requests-traces.md) and [Jobs](https://github.com/jenkinsci/opentelemetry-plugin/blob/main/docs/job-traces.md).
-- Loki to store logs from Jenkins system and Build logs.

->[!IMPORTANT]
-> CloudBees Prometheus Plugin is a CloudBees Tier 1 plugin where as OpenTelemetry is not.
-It has been found issues while using OpenTelemetry within the described technological stack for example: Build logs are not being sent to Loki.
-But it is interesting to include it this blueprint to demonstrate its potential capabilities.

-##### Prometheus datasource
+Grafana imports Prometheus as datasource and provides metrics dashboards for CloudBees CI.

 1. Issue the following command to verify that the CloudBees CI targets are connected to Prometheus: